shivaanshag/pytorch-sepconv-rgbd/README.md

 # pytorch-sepconv-rgbd
 This is a reference implementation of Video Frame Interpolation via Adaptive Separable Convolution [1] using PyTorch.
 Given two frames, it will make use of [adaptive convolution](http://graphics.cs.pdx.edu/project/adaconv) [2] in a separable manner to interpolate the intermediate frame.
 Should you be making use of the work, please cite the paper [1].

-This is a modified version of [original code](github.com/HyeongminLEE/pytorch-sepconv) which is in turn modified from this version [original code](https://github.com/sniklaus/pytorch-sepconv).
+This is a modified version of [modified code](github.com/HyeongminLEE/pytorch-sepconv) which is in turn modified from this version [original code](https://github.com/sniklaus/pytorch-sepconv).

 <a href="https://arxiv.org/abs/1708.01692" rel="Paper"><img src="http://content.sniklaus.com/sepconv/paper.jpg" alt="Paper" width="100%"></a>